 - My Account

-*This date in 1758 celebrates the “Hill District,” a grouping of historically African American neighborhoods of Pittsburgh, PA.
+*This date in 1758 celebrates the “Hill District,” a historically African American neighborhood of Pittsburgh, PA.

 Locally, following the rebellion by slaves and gaining independence of Haiti in 1804, the free black community of the Hill District was called "Little Haiti."
-The early residents of the Hill District were middle-class free Blacks.
+The early residents of the Hill District were middle-class.

 Beginning in the years leading up to World War I, "the Hill" was the cultural center of Black life in the city and a major center of jazz.
 Black entrepreneurs established and ran a large roster of nightspots, including nightclubs, bars, and gambling dens, which required a constant influx of musical acts to keep guests entertained.
 The thriving musical culture, widespread in the Hill for nearly four decades, led the neighborhood to be considered "the Crossroads of the World" by poet Claude McKay.
 That phrase would be popularized by radio DJ Mary Dee (Mary Dee Dudley) of WHOD Radio, Pittsburgh's only Black radio station.
 Also, the Negro League’s Pittsburgh Crawfords baseball team significantly represented the community.

 The concentration of entertainment spots along Wylie Avenue, Fullerton Street, and Center Avenue provided ready venues for both famous national acts and upstart local artists to perform.
 Artists like Louis Armstrong and Duke Ellington made the Hill District a regular stop on national tours.
 The benefits of networking often showed themselves through mentorship opportunities, as famous musicians could provide young artists with crucial career and technical advice.
 This was the case with renowned Pittsburgh-reared jazz pianist Mary Lou Williams, whose distinct left-hand-dominated playing style could be traced back to her youthful interactions with touring vaudeville artist Jack Howard as he played shows in the city; Williams would later note that he gave her professional advice that "would have taken me years and years to learn."